FACT SHEET – UQAM 2025/26

 LANGUAGE REQUIREMENTS

-Language of instructionAll courses at UQAM are given in French.
+Language of instructionAll courses at UQAM are given in French (except at the School of languages).

-Students must be fluent in both spoken and written French when they apply.
+Students must be fluent in both spoken and written French and be able to demonstrate it when submitting their application.

 Language RequirementsThe minimum level accepted is Intermediate / Advanced or equivalent to B2 according to the Common European Framework of Reference for Languages.